Tatort – Royalty Dispute over the Opening Credits

 Under German copyright law, the author who has granted a right of use to another on terms which result in the agreed consideration being conspicuously disproportionate to the income and benefits derived from the use of the work, taking into account the author's overall relationship with the other, has a claim to, that the other party undertakes to agree to an amendment of the contract by which the author is granted a further fair share according to the circumstances (so-called fairness compensation, Section 32a UrhG, formerly regulated in the "bestseller paragraph" of Section 36 UrhG a.
 F., which formulated other requirements for a share in the proceeds.F.).
 It is irrelevant whether the contracting parties foresaw or could have foreseen the amount of the revenues or benefits generated.
 If there are clear indications of a corresponding claim, the author may demand information and, if necessary, invoicing in order to determine the further prerequisites of this claim and to be able to calculate the remuneration to be paid.

-The opening credits of "Tatort" had only a characterising function within the overall work of "Tatort" crime series and pointed the viewer in a striking way to the following programme.
-The fact that the opening credits of "Tatort" had a high degree of recognition among the population was primarily due to the regular broadcasting of the unchanged opening credits over a period of 40 years.
-However, this aspect did not justify the assumption that the opening credits in question were an essential contribution to the overall work, namely the subsequent crime film.
-The frequent use of the opening credits of "Tatort" was primarily due to the high level of acceptance which the films of the crime series "Tatort", which followed the opening credits and usually lasted 90 minutes, found among the audience.
-There could be no reasonable doubt that the viewer did not watch "Tatort" because of the opening credits.
-The opening credits in dispute, which were limited to a reference function and did not have any further influence on the subsequent film, were to be regarded as a merely subordinate contribution to the overall work, the evaluation of which did not require fairness compensation.
+The 'Tatort' opening credits merely serve an identifying function within the overall 'Tatort' crime series and distinctively alert the television viewer to the subsequent broadcast.
+The high degree of public recognition of the 'Tatort' opening credits is primarily attributable to the regular broadcast of the unchanged credits over a period of 40 years.
+This aspect, however, does not justify the assumption that the opening credits at issue in the proceedings constitute a substantial contribution to the overall work, namely the subsequent crime film.
+The frequent use of the 'Tatort' opening credits is primarily attributable to the high acceptance among the audience of the typically 90-minute films of the 'Tatort' crime series that follow the credits.
+There can be no reasonable doubt that television viewers do not watch 'Tatort' because of the opening credits.
+The opening credits at issue, which are limited to an indicative function and have no further influence on the subsequent film, are ultimately to be regarded as merely a subordinate contribution to the overall work, the exploitation of which does not necessitate a fairness adjustment.

-Moreover, the Munich Higher Regional Court also set aside the Regional Court's judgment insofar as it prohibited the defendants from using the "Tatort" opening credits in dispute without naming the plaintiff as the author.
+Furthermore, the Munich Higher Regional Court also overturned the Regional Court's judgment insofar as it prohibited the defendants from using the 'Tatort' opening credits at issue without attributing the plaintiff as the author.

-It is true, as the Higher Regional Court found, that the defendants could not oppose the plaintiff's claim to naming, but they could oppose an industry practice to the contrary, according to which, due to the large number of participants in a television series and the limited possibilities of naming them in the context of opening or closing credits, it is generally customary, taking into account the interests of both the participants in the film project and the viewers, to list only the names of those significantly involved in the creation of the film work in the opening or closing credits.
+While, as the Higher Regional Court found, the defendants could not assert an express waiver against the plaintiff's claim for attribution, they could invoke a contrary industry practice, according to which, due to the multitude of contributors to a television series and the limited possibilities of naming them in opening or closing credits, it is generally customary, considering the interests of both those involved in the film project and the viewers, to list by name only those significantly involved in the creation of the film work in the opening or closing credits.

-According to the Higher Regional Court, under the circumstances of the specific case, the defendants should also no longer have expected that the plaintiff, who had not complained to the defendants about the lack of naming of the author for many years, would now assert her claim to naming as the author, contrary to the defendants' practice, which she had not objected to for decades.
+Under the circumstances of the specific case, the defendants also, according to the Higher Regional Court, should no longer have had to expect that the plaintiff, who had not objected to the lack of author attribution by the defendants for many years, would now assert her claim for author attribution, contrary to the defendants' practice which she had not challenged for decades.

-In the ratio of winning to losing, the plaintiff was ordered to pay 9/10, the defendants 1/10 of the costs of the legal dispute.
+In proportion to their success and failure, the plaintiff was ordered to bear 9/10, and the defendants jointly and severally 1/10, of the costs of the litigation.

 (The reference number of the decision of the Higher Regional Court of February 10, 2011 is: